sanmusen214/BAAH/docs/README_en.md

 Any game assets and resources related to Blue Archive used in this project are the property and copyright of their respective authors.

+# Inspired by the following projects:

+1. [BAAuto](https://github.com/RedDeadDepresso/BAAuto): Automatic script for Blue Archive Global Version
+2. [MBA](https://github.com/MaaAssistantArknights/MBA): MAA framework-based Blue Archive Assistant
+3. [BAAS](https://github.com/pur1fying/blue_archive_auto_script): Simplified Chinese script for Blue Archive

 # Small Thoughts

-Still missing manufacturing in daily tasks
+Still missing manufacturing

 Future discardable code by category: The three functions of the Chinese version's bounty missions to select regions, RaidQuest max times judgement